Mike Johnson: Louisiana House of Representatives

 The 8th District seat of the Louisiana House of Representatives was vacated in 2015 when Jeff R. Thompson was elected to a state district judgeship.
 Johnson ran to succeed him and was unopposed.

 In April 2015, Johnson proposed the Marriage and Conscience Act.
 It would have prevented the state from engaging in adverse treatment of any person or entity based upon their beliefs about marriage.
 Critics denounced the bill as an attempt to protect people who discriminate against same-sex married couples.
 Governor Bobby Jindal pledged to sign Johnson's bill into law if it passed the legislature, commenting in a New York Times editorial that "musicians, caterers, photographers and others should be immune from government coercion on deeply held religious convictions".
 IBM and other employers in the region expressed opposition to the bill, including concerns about hiring difficulties it would likely produce.
 Other politicians also objected, including Republican Baton Rouge Metro Councilman John Delgado, who called Johnson a "despicable bigot of the highest order" for proposing the bill.
 Johnson replied that he "wished Delgado had taken the time to review his record and career before making 'such hateful, wildly inaccurate statements'".

 On May 19, 2015, the House Civil Law and Procedure Committee voted 10–2 to table the bill, effectively ending its chances to become law.
 Both Republicans and Democrats voted against the bill; other than Johnson, only Republican Ray Garofalo voted for it.
 In response, Jindal issued an executive order to enforce its intent.

 In 2016, Johnson was a strong proponent of a movement, outlined in Article V of the Constitution, to amend the United States Constitution at a national convention called for that purpose.
 He helped lead the Louisiana House in formally petitioning Congress to call a "Convention of States" to overhaul the Constitution.
 He later held hearings on this proposal in Congress.

 U.S. House of Representatives

 Elections

 On February 10, 2016, Johnson announced his candidacy for the 4th congressional district seat, which had been held for eight years by John Fleming.
 Fleming was running for the United States Senate seat vacated by David Vitter.
-Johnson won the election.
+Johnson won the December 10 runoff, defeating Democratic nominee Marshall Jones, 87,370 votes (65%) to 46,579 (35%).

 In 2018, Johnson won a second House term, defeating Democratic nominee Ryan Trundle, 139,307 votes (64%) to 72,923 votes (34%).

 In 2020, Johnson won a third House term with 185,265 votes (60%) to Democratic nominee Kenny Houston's 78,157 votes (25%).

 In 2022, Johnson won reelection unopposed.

 In 2024, Johnson won reelection with 262,821 votes (86%) to fellow Republican Joshua Morott's 43,427 (14%) votes.